 What is the current status of the COVID-19 crisis in Arab society and why did the second wave have a larger impact?
 How are Arab medical professionals and local leaders working to enforce prevention measures and what are the major challenges they face?

-The Inter-Agency Task Force and Greater Washington Forum on Israeli Arab Issues hosted a Zoom briefing with Dr. Fahed Hakim, Medical Director of the Nazareth Hospital and member of the Ministry of Health Committee on the Fight Against the Coronavirus, and Nidal Othman, Deputy Mayor of Tamra, for a discussion of the second wave from the medical and community frontlines.
+Join the Inter-Agency Task Force and Greater Washington Forum on Israeli Arab Issues on Tuesday, October 6 at 12 pm for a discussion with Dr. Fahed Hakim, Medical Director of the Nazareth Hospital, and Nidal Othman, Deputy Mayor of Tamra, for a discussion of the second wave from the medical and community frontlines.

 About the Speakers